Shopify/hydrogen-v1/docs/components/cart/cartprovider.md

 }
 ```

-## Cart Fragment
+## Cart fragment

-Providing a `cartFragment` to CartProvider allows you to customize the fields requested from the Storefront API's [Cart object](https://shopify.dev/api/storefront/latest/objects/cart) for every query and mutation made by the CartProvider.
+You can provide the `cartFragment` prop to `CartProvider` to customize the fields requested from the Storefront API's [Cart object](https://shopify.dev/api/storefront/latest/objects/cart) for every query and mutation made by `CartProvider`.

-The fragment must use the name `CartFragment` as it is referenced as such in each of the queries and mutations.
+The fragment must use the name `CartFragment` because it's referenced that way in each of the queries and mutations.

-If you don't provide a `cartFragment`, the following default value is used:
+If you don't provide a `cartFragment` argument, then the following default value is used:

 ```graphql
 fragment CartFragment on Cart {